MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision.md

 ## Validate Provisioning Success and Initialize the CustomConfig List

-When provisioning is complete, the Tenant Admin who provisioned the site,receives an email from the PnP Provisioning Service.
+When provisioning is complete, the Tenant Admin who provisioned the site, receives an email from the PnP Provisioning Service.
 The email contains a link to the site.
 At this point, the Tenant Admin should go to the site using the link provided in the email and set up the site for first use:

 - Go to `<YOUR-SITE-COLLECTION-URL>sites/<YOUR-SITE-NAME>/SitePages/CustomLearningAdmin.aspx`.
 Opening **CustomLearningAdmin.aspx** initializes the **CustomConfig** list item that sets up Custom Learning for first use.
 You should see a page that looks like this: